 GED Exam Options

-Many community colleges serve as GED testing centers; in fact, the same schools that offer online GED study courses often double as test sites.
-The price to take the GED depends on the testing center; in some cases, there is no cost to sit for the exam.
+Many community colleges serve as GED testing centers.
+In fact, the same schools that offer online GED study courses often double as test sites.
+The price to take the GED depends on the testing center and, in some cases, there is no cost to sit for the exam.

 Special Needs Options

-GED testing centers are also able to accommodate students with physical, emotional and learning disabilities.
-Large-print and Braille versions of the test are available, and hearing-impaired students can access the GED by audio cassette.
-Additionally, special needs students may be given extra time or additional breaks or be allowed to use a calculator.
+GED testing centers are also able to accommodate students with physical, emotional, and learning disabilities.
+Large-print and Braille versions of the test are available and hearing-impaired students can access the GED by audio cassette.
+Additionally, special needs students may be given extra time, additional breaks, or be allowed to use a calculator.
 Those who require special dispensation to take the GED must submit a request and receive approval before their exam date.